shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/availability-lookup-quick-start-guide.md

 <!-- -->

-- Within the lookup builder screen you can see where attribute values are grouped by and or or.
+- Within the lookup builder screen you can see where attribute values are grouped by and or **or**.
 - While building your lookup, icons on the right allow you to quickly remove all values for a given attribute, or remove the attribute altogether.
 If you build a targeting segment consisting of multiple attributes and'ed together, an icon in the upper right corner of the segment allows you to easily duplicate the entire segment, creating a new or'ed segment that you can modify as needed.